Historic oil deal cuts output 20M barrels per day: Saudi Energy Minister

 Continue Reading Below

-Prince Abdulaziz Bin Salman told FOX Business’ Maria Bartiromo the deal will reduce the world’s output by 20 million barrels per day, more than double the 9.7 million that has been reported.
-The prince’s comments confirm comments by President Trump on Monday.
+Prince Abdulaziz Bin Salman told FOX Business’ Maria Bartiromo the agreement will reduce the world’s output by 20 million barrels per day, more than double the 9.7 million that has been reported.
+The prince’s comments confirm what President Trump said on Monday.

+The president was right, the production cuts amount to “20 million” barrels per day, Prince Abulaziz said, adding that he is “very grateful for the work that the president did, the secretary for energy did, and to the people around the president, they were extremely helpful.”

 TRUMP PLAYS KEY ROLE IN BROKERING HISTORIC OIL DEAL